OctopusDeployLabs/SpaceCloner/README.md

 All the changes the script will do (or has done) is saved to the `ChangeLog.txt` file in the root directory.

 # Use cases
-This script was written to cover the following use cases.
+Space Cloner was written to cover the following use cases.

 - As a user, I want to split my one massive default space into [multiple spaces on the same instance](docs/UseCase-BreakUpSpace.md).
 - As a user, I have two Octopus Deploy instances.
 One for dev/test deployments.
 Another for staging/prod deployments.
 I have the [same set of projects I want to keep in sync](docs/UseCase-KeepInstancesInSync.md).